sychen52/centerline_extraction_3d_cuda/README.md

 This package provides a blazing fast, memory-efficient GPU implementation of 3D Binary Thinning (skeletonization) using CUDA and PyTorch.

-It is based on the [3D thinning algorithm by Lee and Kashyap (1994)](https://doi.org/10.1006/cvgi.1994.1039), which uses Euler characteristic invariance and 26-connectivity checks to safely erode a 3D binary volume down to a 1-pixel wide skeleton without altering its fundamental topology.
+It is based on the [3D thinning algorithm by Lee, Kashyap and Chu (1994)](https://doi.org/10.1006/cgip.1994.1042), which uses Euler characteristic invariance and 26-connectivity checks to safely erode a 3D binary volume down to a 1-pixel wide skeleton without altering its fundamental topology.

 ## Features